 I take no issue with any of those statements.
 In fact, one of the greatest things someone said to me was, "Your hair should have its own Instagram page".
 I get it, I have big hair.
 It took me exactly 33 years and a baby girl to come to terms with that hair and embrace it.
 I was brought up to believe that my natural hair was dirty, woggy, ugly, and made me lesser than.

 This is such a common experience and one that has been pretty well documented.
 The natural hair movement is about women reclaiming their natural looks and embracing the beauty that comes as a part of that.
-This movement has shifted the ideals of how we perceive beauty and challenge the idea that white features equal beautiful.
+This movement has shifted the ideals of how we perceive beauty and challenge the idea that white features equal beauty.

 So when someone asks me if they can touch my hair, it takes me straight back to that position of other, lesser than.
 I'm not a puppy, I'm not an art installation, just a woman with some wild hair that absolutely can not be touched.